2023 – Can it change the sport of Rugby? What’s missing?

 However, rugby faces some challenges regarding overall interest among sports fans.
 According to a report by Nielsen, rugby ranked relatively low compared to other sports, with even newer sports like mixed martial arts (MMA) garnering a higher share of interest.
 This raises the question of whether rugby can be considered a global sport.

-While rugby not currently enjoy the same level of global popularity as football, it does have the potential to expand its reach and become more widely played and followed.
+While rugby may not currently enjoy the same level of global popularity as football, it does have the potential to expand its reach and become more widely played and followed.
 Efforts to promote the sport in non-traditional rugby-playing nations are in place, with a concerted push to develop women’s rugby at both grassroots and professional levels.

-Rugby tickets went on for the Rugby World Cup 2023 in September 2022, with thousands of fans flocking in for their tickets.
+Rugby tickets went on sale for the Rugby World Cup 2023 in September 2022, with thousands of fans flocking in for their tickets.
 However, the popularity of these rugby tickets remained within a selected following, and the demand needed to reflect on the sport’s overall popularity.
 A significant split saw hosts take the bulk of the rugby tickets and very little interest from nations starting with the sport.

 But, on the bright side, it was great to see the first round of tickets also being sold out within minutes.